berthubert/trifecta/README.md

  * [SQLiteWriter](https://github.com/berthubert/sqlitewrite/),
    [SQLite](https://sqlite.org/)
  * [Alpine.js](https://alpinejs.dev/), a minimalistic Javascript environment
- * [{fmt}](https://github.com/fmtlib/fmt), soon to be part of the C++ standard
+ * [{fmt}](https://github.com/fmtlib/fmt), excellent string formatting, part recent C++ standards also
  * [cpp-httplib](https://github.com/yhirose/cpp-httplib), pretty excellent  HTTP library
  * [doctest](https://github.com/doctest/doctest), very nice and fast unit  tests
  * [argparse](https://github.com/p-ranav/argparse), great argument parser
  * [Crypto++](https://www.cryptopp.com/) - only for a baseurl64 encoder right now

 # Description
-You can paste or drag images to trifecta.
+You can paste or drag images to Trifecta.
 If you upload an image, a post will be created for it automatically.

 A post can contain multiple images.
 Each image can have a caption, and each post a title.